AgentBluenote/Mozilla/javascript/introduction-to-js-1/tasks/strings/marking.md

 ## Task 3

-For our final string task, we return to our Green Eggs and Ham revised quote, which someone has messed up.
+For our next string task, we return to our Green Eggs and Ham revised quote, which someone has messed up.
 You need to:

 * Fix the casing.
 The best way to do this is to put it all in lower case using `.toLowerCase()`, and then put the first letter in uppercase using `replace()`, `slice()`, and `toUpperCase()`.
 Store the new quote in `fixedQuote`.
 * Replace `green eggs and ham` with whatever food you really don't like using `replace()`.